LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+###  version 6.68.4
+*Released*: 18 November 2025
+- GitHub Issue 111: Query metadata editor indicates all fields as "New Field"
+  - use the field.lockExistingField property to determine if field is new or existing

 ###  version 6.68.3
 *Released*: 4 November 2025
 - Issue 53983: Sort fields by caption